Standards in Development

 PES Standards in Development

-- P1511.1 - Guide for Investigating and Analyzing Shielded Power Cable Failures on Systems Rated 2.5 kV Through 46 kV
+- P1511.2 - Guide for Investigating and Analyzing Failures of Joints on Extruded Shielded Power Cables on Systems Rated 5 kV Through 46 kV

-This guide covers specific methods of failure mode classifications and analysis for shielded power cables rated 2.5 kV through 46 kV.
+This guide covers specific methods of failure mode classifications and analysis for failures of joints on extruded shielded power cables rated 5 kV through 46 kV.

 Highlighted Standards